Quick Answer

 The “Best Interests” Standard

-The most critical concept for fathers to understand is the “Best Interests of the Child.”
+The most critical concept for fathers is the “Best Interests of the Child.”
 Oklahoma courts do not grant name changes simply because a father wants it.

 • How long the child has used their current name.